santanuroul123/argocd-in-one-shot/04_first_app_deployment/ui_approach/nginx/README.md

 ## Destroy

-For complete destroy, you can directly deleter the cluster by using below command:
+For complete destroy, you can directly delete the cluster by using below command:

 ```bash
 kind delete cluster --name argocd-cluster